Zatima

 Zatima is an American comedy drama television series created by Tyler Perry as a spin-off of Sistas.
 It premiered on BET+ on September 22, 2022.
+The show was renewed for a fourth season which premiered on September 11, 2025.

 Plot

 In this spin-off from Sistas, Zac and Fatima start their new journey as a couple but a series of secrets, lies, infidelity, and exes threaten the pair's newfound love.